Chris-Sanford/Lyricle/README.md

 If you experience any issues with the API scripts, try updating the Python packages and rotating your API keys.

 During development, you can open the web console and execute `getRandomSong()` to get a random song to test against rather than un-commenting the random button from the JavaScript code.

+# Disclaimer

+Lyricle uses music data, including song titles, artist names, audio snippets, and lyrics, provided by third-party sources.
+All copyrights in this content remain with their respective owners.
+Sanford Technologies LLC does not claim ownership of any third-party music content displayed or used in this application.